 Dr. Pine is an honorary Research Fellow with the School of Optometry and Vision Science at the University of Auckland, a member of the Institute of Maxillofacial Prosthetists and Technologists in the UK and a Fellow of the International Academy of Ocularisty in the USA.
-His clinical practice, extensive research, volunteer work and teaching highlight his dedication to improving the lives of those affected by eye loss.
+His clinical practice, extensive research, volunteer work and teaching continues to highlight his dedication to improving the lives of those affected by eye loss.

 Qualifications: